What is a CURA?

 Our project's formula consists of the co-production and co-construction of knowledge, skills and methods of transfer that will stimulate the emergence of innovative steps supporting the reinforcement of communities' capacities for negotiation in decision making and in the development of climate change adaptation strategies.
 The comings and goings between practice and theory encourage the development of original teaching and transfer approaches thereby encouraging students as well as partners invested in the project.
 The students and professionals trained in our CURA will develop skills necessary to approach environmental issues with coastal communities at the time of climate changes and thus, play a determining role in the reinforcement of their resiliency.

 This site will change in time.
-A glossary will be elaborated in order to make its contents available and used by all.
+A glossary was elaborated in order to make its contents available and used by all.

 If you have questions relating to this project, or if you would like to receive more information on the subject, do not hesitate to contact us.